hazae41/immutable/README.md

 ### How?

 New and smart engineering techniques.
-The extensive use of service-workers and new web APIs allow us to build such webapps.
-We leverage `Cache-Control`, `Fetch API` and `Crypto API` to distribute and cache webapps immutably.
-We improve and merge already existing frameworks such as `Next.js` and `Workbox` to fit exactly our needs.
+The extensive use of service-workers and new web APIs allow you to build such webapps.
+By using `Cache-Control`, `Fetch API` and `Crypto API` to distribute and cache webapps immutably.
+This toolbox improves and merges already existing tools such as `Workbox` to fit exactly our needs.

 ## Technology